gangelo/simple_command_dispatcher/README.md

   def route_request
     command = SimpleCommandDispatcher.call(
       command: request.path,        # "/api/v1/mechs/search"
-      command_namespace: nil,       # nil since the command namespace can be gleaned directly from `command: request.path`
+      # No need to use the `command_namespace` param, since the command namespace
+      # can be gleaned directly from `command: request.path`.
       request_params: params        # Full Rails params hash )